apereo/cas/cas-server-documentation/planning/Upgrade-Guide.md

 Your changes typically are:

 * Authentication scheme and strategy (i.e. LDAP, JDBC, etc)
-* Settings controlling CAS behavior in `cas.properties` file
+* Settings controlling CAS behavior in `application.properties` file
 * User Interface changes may include CSS and JavaScript
 * Attribute resolution and release policy
 * Services registered and authorized to use CAS